 YWAM Madagascar – the specific group we’re working with, mostly led and managed by Malagasy people themselves.

-The A. Team “O” – Another one of the families who will be joining our team next year – Steve and Bekah Orner, with their children, Ruthie and Douglas.
+The A. Team “O” – The other family who is on our team – Steve and Bekah Orner, with their children, Ruthie, Douggie, and Heather.

 Good Articles on Missions / Development / Evangelism: